 Funding

-We are very very fortunate to have had generous, flexible and encouraging funders, which are mostly charitable foundations.
-We seriously love them.
+Bright was very very fortunate to have had generous, flexible and encouraging funders, which are mostly charitable foundations.
+We seriously love them and so should you.
+They made everything on these pages possible

 A huge thank you to our amazing funders past and present: